KelvynLenis/TSN-Checker/README.md

 ## Well formed hops

 TSN schedules and controls the transmission of packets on the flows based on time, as it's a time-sensitive network, so time is the most important thing to be considered.
 It's critical that flows respect its schedule to minimize latency and jitter.
-It can be validated by adding slot start and the slot duration and compare to the scheduled time to validate it as show below:
+We have three different data of time in the output, they are the arrival time, departure time and scheduled time.
+Those three are chained together as arrival time represents when the packet arrived at current node, departure time represents when the packet left the previous node and the scheduled time represents when the packet is to be sent to the next node.
+We make a validation to see if the nodes are well scheduled by comparing those information of a node with its previous, more precisely, we need to ensure that the departure time of a node is equal to the scheduled time of the previous node:

 ```
-Fragment slot start 0: 42.01 ; 4201/100
-Fragment slot duration 0 : 13.0 ; 13
-Fragment scheduled time: 55.01
+{
+          "flow0Fragment1": [
+            {
+              "packet0ArrivalTime": 8.576,
+              "packetNumber": 0,
+              "packet0DepartureTime": 0.576,
+              "packet0ScheduledTime": 9.152
+            }
+          ]
+        },
+        {
+          "flow0Fragment3": [
+            {
+              "packet0ArrivalTime": 17.152,
+              "packetNumber": 0,
+              "packet0DepartureTime": 9.152,
+              "packet0ScheduledTime": 17.728
+            }
+          ]
+        },
 ```